• Skip to main content

 When traveling with a loaded forklift, you need to be aware of:

-• Collisions with obstacles and pedestrians.
-This can happen if the operator isn’t paying close enough attention to the travel surface or is traveling too fast and can’t stop in time
+Collisions with obstacles and pedestrians.
+This happens if the forklift operator isn’t paying close enough attention to the travel surface or is traveling too fast and can’t stop in time.

 How to Safely Travel With a Loaded Forklift on Even Ground